An application of topological equivalence to Morse theory: Properties of Moduli Spaces

 \begin{theorem} Under the assumption of Theorem \ref{theorem_m(p,q)}, each $\overline{\mathcal{M}(p,q)}$ carries a smooth structure compatible with its topology such that $\overline{\mathcal{M}(p,q)}$ is a compact smooth manifold with faces and $\partial^{k} \overline{\mathcal{M}(p,q)} = \bigsqcup_{|I|=k} \mathcal{M}_{I}$.
 In particular, suppose $M$ is compact, then $i_{(p,r,q)}: \overline{\mathcal{M}(p,r)} \times \overline{\mathcal{M}(r,q)} \rightarrow \overline{\mathcal{M}(p,q)}$ is a smooth embedding. \end{theorem}

 \begin{remark} The (1) of Theorem \ref{theorem_m(p,q)} shows that we can add a boundary to $\mathcal{M}(p,q)$ such that it becomes a compact manifold with boundary.
 The following theorems show that this is also true for $\mathcal{W}(p,q)$ and $\mathcal{D}(p)$.
-Thus moduli spaces are \textit{special} open manifolds (if they are open) because there exists an obstruction of adding a boundary to a general open manifold. \end{remark}
+Thus moduli spaces are \textit{special} open manifolds (if they are open) because there exist obstructions of adding a boundary to a general open manifold (see \cite{siebenmann}). \end{remark}

 \begin{remark} The paper \cite[example 3.1]{qin} shows that, if the metric is not locally trivial, then $E(\overline{\mathcal{M}(p,q)})$ usually is even not a $C^{1}$ embedded submanifold of $\prod_{i=0}^{l} f^{-1}(a_{i})$.
 Here $E$ is the evaluation map in the (3) of Theorem \ref{theorem_m(p,q)}.
 However, the (4) of Theorem \ref{theorem_m(p,q)} shows that a suitable embedding $\iota$ makes the image good. \end{remark}